ibm-cloud-docs/containers/storage-cos-install-addon.md

         name: cos-secret-1 # Name your secret.
 This same name is used for the PVC in the following steps.
         namespace: <namespace> # Specify the namespace where you want to create the secret.
     data:
+        # --- IAM credentials (provide apiKey + serviceId) ---
         apiKey: <base64-encoded-COS-Service-Instance-apikey>
-        serviceID: <base64-encoded-COS-resource_instance_id>
+        serviceId: <base64-encoded-COS-resource_instance_id>
+        # --- HMAC credentials ---
         accessKey: <base64-encoded-HMAC-access_key_id>
         secretKey: <base64-encoded-HMAC-secret_access_key>
-        kp-root-key-crn: <CRN> # Key Protect or HPCS root key crn in base64 encoded format
+        # --- Optional credential fields (base64-encoded) ---
+        kpRootKeyCRN: <base64-encoded-Key-Protect-root-key-CRN>
+        resourceConfigApiKey: <base64-encoded-apikey> # Required only when quotaLimit is "true".
     stringData:
+        # --- Optional config fields (plain text) ---
+        cosEndpoint: "https://<cos_s3_service_endpoint>" # Overrides the cosEndpoint from the storage class.
+        locationConstraint: "<region>-standard" # Overrides the locationConstraint from the storage class.
+        iamEndpoint: "<iam-endpoint-url>" # Overrides the default iam endpoint set in COS CSI Driver
+        objectPath: "<subdirectory>" # Optional.
+Subdirectory within the bucket to mount, for example "data".
         bucketName: <bucket-name> # Optional.
-If you don't provide a bucket name, a bucket with the naming convention s3fs-timestamp-xxx or rclone-timestamp-xxx is created.
+If you don't provide a bucket name, a bucket with the naming convention s3fs-<timestamp>-xxx or rclone-<timestamp>-xxx is created.
-        bucketVersioning: "false" # Bucket versioning is set to false by default.
-Set to "true" to enable bucket versioning.
-Set to "false" to disable versioning for a bucket where versioning is enabled.
+        bucketVersioning: "false" # Set to "true" to enable bucket versioning.
+Set to "false" to disable versioning.
 Must be a string value.
-        # uid: "3000" # Optional: Provide a uid to run as non root user.
-This must match runAsUser in SecurityContext of pod spec.
+        quotaLimit: "false" # Set to "true" to enforce a hard quota on the bucket equal to the PVC storage size.
+Requires resourceConfigApiKey.
         mountOptions: |
+            # uid=3000  # Optional: Run as non-root user.
+Must match runAsUser in SecurityContext of pod spec.
             # Review or update the following default s3fs mount options
             #multipart_size=52
             #multireq_max=20